Akasaki-Reido/Reido-web/README.md

 I still learning html, css and javascript now

-So this website is not so pretty, I will keep update it
+So this website is not so pretty, I will update the site from time to time

 There are some easter eggs in this website, you can look for it

 ## Website
-You can go to my website by copy the URL
+You can go to my website by copy this URL

 ```
 https://akasaki-reido.github.io/Reido-web/